groupeLIAMG/JHVIT/README.md

 - jntHyposlowPS_T : Joint hypocenter-velocity inversion of P- and S-wave data, parametrized via the slowness models.

--jointHypoVel_T : Joint hypocenter-velocity inversion of P wave data.
+- jointHypoVel_T : Joint hypocenter-velocity inversion of P wave data.
  Input data and inversion parameters are downloaded automatically from external text files.

--jointHypoVelPS_T : Joint hypocenter-velocity inversion of P- and S-wave data.
+- jointHypoVelPS_T : Joint hypocenter-velocity inversion of P- and S-wave data.
  Input data and inversion parameters are downloaded automatically from external text files.